AstaadDahiya/FINTEL/README.md

 4. Click the "**Deploy**" button.

 Vercel will build and deploy your application.
 Your app will now have access to the API keys you provided, but they won't be visible in your public source code.

+---

+Thanks for checking out FINTEL!
+If you have any questions or feedback, feel free to open an issue.